Protecting Our Schools

 Texas experienced one of the deadliest school shootings in United States history in 2022 when a gunman murdered 19 children and two educators and injured 14 others at Robb Elementary School in Uvalde.
 A few years prior in 2018, a gunman killed 10 people and wounded 13 others, including a police officer, at Santa Fe High School in Santa Fe, Texas, a Houston suburb.

 The Texas Legislature’s response to horrific events like these has been to implement the Texas school marshal and school guardian programs, placing unsecured guns into our most vulnerable spaces, via armed staff with varying degrees of training.
+Less than 1% of school districts have armed school staff since the launch of the School Marshal Program, highlighting the reality that educators do not want to be forced to defend schools from mass shootings.
 Texas Gun Sense strongly supports keeping guns out of vulnerable spaces like schools.

 Evidence shows that armed staff and even trained law enforcement have not prevented school shootings.
 In a United States Secret Service Study of 41 incidents, only 6 out of the 41 incidents were ended by law enforcement intervention.